spayyavula/scholartable1.0/docs/CONSTANT_CONTACT_SETUP.md

 3. **Create a New Application**:
    - Click "Create New App"
    - Fill in your application details:
-     - App Name: "Scholars Table"
+     - App Name: "Scholars Casino"
      - Description: "Educational gaming platform email marketing"
-     - Website URL: Your domain (e.g., https://scholarstable.com)
+     - Website URL: Your domain (e.g., https://scholarscasino.com)
    - Accept the terms and create the app

 ## Step 2: Get API Credentials